 The process of uploading CSV files to Power BI is as simple as the previously-described connections to Google Analytics and MySQL: click on the “Receive data” button; in the “File” group, select “CSV” and load three downloaded CSV files into the data model.
 When loading the “Channel Group” and “User Type” tables, you must specify that the first row is a column header.
 To do this, go to the query editing mode; on the “Conversion” tab in the “Table” drop-down menu, use the “Use first row as header” command.
 If you have done everything correctly at this stage, the data model will consist of five tables.
 To verify this, you can go to the visual interface to view the data model (to do this, click the icon with the image of the relationships between the tables in the left panel of Power BI).
 To further create all links, we need to change the type of current links to unidirectional ones.
-Otherwise, the links that we plan to create will be ambiguous, and when they are defined, Power BI will generate an error.
-To change the type of links, double-click on the link with the left mouse button and in the “Change Link” dialog box, change the direction of cross-filtering to unidirectional.
+Otherwise, the links we plan to make will be ambiguous, and Power BI will generate an error when they are defined.
+To change the type of links, double-click on the connection with the left mouse button, and in the “Change Link” dialog box, change the direction of cross-filtering to unidirectional.

 How to build a visualization

 To create a visualization, return to the “Report” mode using the button of the same name in the menu located on the left side of the Power BI window.
 Next, we will build a chart of earlier acquired data from different sources (As an element of visualization, we will use the view “Linear histogram and accumulated histogram.”).
 Drag the “month” field from the “Year Month” table to the “Shared axis” area; drag the “Session” field from the “Data from GA” table into the “Values of columns” area; drag the “sales” field from the “Data from MySQL” table to the “Row Values” area.

 As a result of these manipulations, a chart of the following type will be constructed in the report are: